apache/arrow/docs/source/format/CanonicalExtensions.rst

-  3) Its serialization *must* be described in the proposal and should not require unduly implementation work or unusual software dependencies (for example, a trivial custom text format or JSON would be acceptable).
+  3) Its serialization *must* be described in the proposal and should not require unduly implementation work or unusual software dependencies (for example, a trivial custom text format or YAML would be acceptable).

   4) Its expected semantics *should* be described as well and any potential ambiguities or pain points addressed or at least mentioned.